juquesa/entra-docs/docs/identity/users/directory-delete-howto.md

 ---
 # Delete a tenant in Microsoft Entra ID

 When an organization (tenant) is deleted in Microsoft Entra ID, all resources in the organization are also deleted.
 Prepare your organization by minimizing its associated resources before you delete.
+Consequently, Microsoft is unable to restore a deleted tenant following its deletion.

 Only a global administrator can delete a Microsoft Entra organization from the Microsoft Entra Admin center.

 ## Prepare the organization